jchelly/flamingo-docs/source/support/support_issues.rst

 Unusually bright X-ray pixels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A very small number of pixels (3 in total) in the on-the-fly healpix lightcones are unusually bright
+A very small number of pixels (3 in total) in the X-ray HEALPix maps are unusually bright
 (2 orders of magnitude greater) compared to all other pixels within that same lightcone (i.e. across all shells for all redshifts) and constitutes a
 signicant portion of the maps total (up to 35% in some cases).
-Tfihese pixels could not be reproduced from the particle lightcones.
+These pixels could not be reproduced from the particle lightcones.
-Each of these unusually bright pixels has been overwritten with the mean value of the neighbouring pixels
+Each of these unusually bright pixels has been overwritten with the mean value of the 8 neighbouring pixels

 Affected maps and pixels: